75,000 years ago, humanity had been at the point of becoming extinct.

-	When the Toba made eruption, it ejected an immense quantity of material in the atmosphere: 2,700 cubic kilometres, of which 800 cubic kilometres were in the form of ash.
+When the Toba made eruption, it ejected an immense quantity of material into the atmosphere: 2,700 cubic kilometres, of which 800 cubic kilometres were in the form of ash.
 The lava flux originated from the supervolcano destructed an area of 20 thousand squared kilometres around the Toba.
 The ash reached about 6 thousand kilometres from the supervolcano, arriving in Africa and leaving death in its path.
-The ash accumulated in the Samosir island (a small island surrounded by Lake Toba, where the eruption took place) formed a 600 metres thick layer, and the ash that arrived in India (about 3,300 kilometres) formed layers 6 metres in thickness.
+The ash accumulated on the Samosir island (a small island surrounded by Lake Toba, where the eruption took place) formed a 600 metres thick layer, and the ash that arrived in India (about 3,300 kilometres) formed layers 6 metres in thickness.

 The consequences of the eruption

-The gases and the ash expelled from the eruption of the Toba that remained suspended in the atmosphere, prevented the sunlight to enter, for which the temperatures of the planet descended abruptly by 3 to 5 ºC, and continued like this during some years after the eruption.
+The gases and the ash expelled from the eruption of the Toba that remained suspended in the atmosphere, prevented the sunlight to enter, for which the temperatures of the planet descended abruptly by 3 to 5 ºC, and continued like this for some years after the eruption.
 This is what we name a volcanic winter.

-This sudden change in the temperatures had disastrous consequences in the life forms that lived on the planet, and the lacking sunlight provoked the death of a big part of the existent vegetation.
+This sudden change in the temperatures had disastrous consequences for the life forms that lived on the planet, and the lacking sunlight provoked the death of a big part of the existent vegetation.
 Without comestible remainders from which to fed, many humans and animals died, and the ash made many persons die suffocated.

 The almost extinction of human beings, and our DNA